Friday 30th September at 6:30pm

-Join Our MC Matthew Dodds and a line up of stellar guest panelists for a fun filled evening discussing the mysteries of the Universe including the much anticipated Astro Song live on stage!
+Join our MC Matt Dodds and a line up of stellar guest panelists for a fun filled evening discussing the mysteries of the Universe

-The BOK Lecture this year will be held in conjuntion with Open Day Our Guest Speaker this year is Professor Tamara Davis
+The BOK Lecture will be held in the SSO Lodge Conference Room Our Guest Speaker this year is Susan Scott

 Entry will be FREE

 In 2015, the Warrumbungle National Park was the first place in Australian to be designated as a Dark Sky Place.
 The designation not only celebrates the night sky and allows visitors from all over the world to see a star filled sky but is something that the community has come to embrace as a benefit to the people, place and planet.

 In conjunction with StarFest, the Dark Sky Park Committee (Warrumbungle Council, 2357, Siding Spring Observatory and Australasian Dark Sky Alliance) have created the Dark Sky Ambassador Award, recognising those who have engaged with the Dark Sky Park and have shared the benefits with others.